Pakistan arrests parents for refusing children's polio vaccinations

 Sixty-four people have been killed in attacks on polio teams and their security escorts since 2012, when the Taliban banned vaccinations in areas they controlled.

-Some Pakistanis are also against vaccinations because they believe they are part of a Western plot to sterilize children.
+Some Pakistanis are also against vaccinations because they believe they are part of a Western plot to sterilise children.

 The image of vaccinations suffered by association after a CIA-employed Pakistani doctor used the guise of a vaccination campaign to spy on Osama bin Laden in the months up to the U.S. raid that killed the al Qaeda chief in the Pakistani city of Abbottabad in 2011.